 The cannula is used to administer intravenous sedation, which is the first stage of your anaesthetic.
 Once the anaesthetic has taken effect, you’ll be taken to the operating theatre.

-Sometimes when the roots of the tooth are curved, or the tooth is impacted, removing portions of the surrounding bone using a drill or osteotome (chisel-like, bone cutting knife) is required to be able to free the tooth.
+Sometimes, when the roots of the tooth are curved, or the tooth is impacted, removing portions of the surrounding bone with a drill or osteotome (a chisel-like, bone-cutting knife) may be required to free the tooth.
 The tooth may be split into parts and removed one piece at a time.

 Once the extraction(s) have been completed, your oral surgeon will close the incision with dissolving sutures and cover the area with a gauze pad (dental packs).